Operating Kolla¶

 Note

-For a full list of kolla-writepwd
+For a full list of kolla-writepwd arguments, use the --help

-argument when invoking kolla-writepwd
+argument when invoking kolla-writepwd.

 To read passwords from Hashicorp Vault and generate a passwords.yml: